AgrarMo/Agricultural-Organizations-in-the-Web/README.md

 The current version of the project is specified to crawl and display the websites of suisse agricultural organizations.

 !!!
-If you inted to adopt this project to another nation: Test intensively if the functions which are supposed to make it gentle propperly work: the crawler should be slow (sleep time) in order not to steel website's server capacities from actual users.
+If you inted to adopt this project to analyse the webscape of another region/nationstate: Test intensively if the functions which are supposed to make it gentle propperly work: the crawler should be slow (sleep time) in order not to steel website's server capacities from actual users.
 The crawler does not go into depht.
 Important links to other websites shall be found, not all links.
 The crawler should ignora pictures, videos and pdfs.
 And the crawler should check robot.txt and ignore subsites which are not supposed to be crawled.

 ## Getting Started